 For companies, there also came the realization that their sales incentives and President’s Club strategies also needed to change.
 Here’s what our panelists did and will continue to do into the future.

-Maintain motivation with sales incentives.
+Motivate your sales team with sales incentives.

 For Graham at Qualtrics, the key to success with these programs is over-communication.
 He created a highly visible website where his reps can go to access every detail related to any incentive of SPIFF program they’re running, like: